 Here is a summary of the seven sacraments.

-The Sacrament of Baptism is the first step of commitment and discipleship.
+The first step of commitment and discipleship is the Sacrament of Baptism.
 Whether we are baptized as infants or adults, Baptism is the Church’s way of embracing God.

 Catholics believe in receiving the Eucharist or more commonly known as Communion.
 We believe Jesus died for our sins.
 As we receive Christ’s Body and Blood, we are nourished spiritually and brought closer to God.